kaminarich/KamiSU/docs/README.md

 ## Introduction

-KernelSU is a kernel-based root solution for Android GKI devices.
+KamiSU is a kernel-based root solution for Android GKI devices.
 It works in kernel mode and grants root permission to userspace applications directly in kernel space.

 ## Features